 Best Practices

-• Keep state in flow_manager.state
+• Store shared data in flow_manager.state

 • Create separate functions for node creation